cdown/yturl/README.md

 `yturl` gets direct media URLs to YouTube media.

+# Basic syntax

+    yturl "video ID or a URL" [itag [itag ...]]

 # Examples

-Watch a video of Bill Gates jumping over a chair:
+Watch a video of Bill Gates jumping over a chair (you may also want to look at mplayer's `-cache` option):

     mplayer "$(yturl 'http://www.youtube.com/watch?v=KxaCOHT0pmI')"

+Download the same video, at the closest possible quality to itag 38:

+    curl -o bill "$(yturl 'http://www.youtube.com/watch?v=KxaCOHT0pmI' 38)"

+# Making life easier

+If you find yourself frequently watching videos in mplayer using yturl, you can quite easily write a shell wrapper:

+    yt() {
+        mplayer "$(yturl "$@")"
+    }

 # Quality selection